aimas-lund/ros2-pcl-fusion/README.md

 ## The node is designed to

 - Subscribe to two `PointCloud2` topics.
-- Time-align the two streams using `message_filters::ApproximateTime`.
+- Time-align the two streams using `message_filters::ApproximateEpsilonTime`.
 - Transform both clouds into `output.frame_id` using TF2.
 - Publish a single fused `PointCloud2` on `output.topic`.
 - Stamp the output message using the newer of the two transformed cloud stamps (note: transformation uses the TF stamp).